Health and Wellness Promoter

 The most important element of being a successful Community Health volunteer is an open, positive, and respectful attitude, along with a willingness to learn and adapt.

-PC/Ecuador strongly prefers applicants who possess the following:
+Peace Corps/Ecuador strongly prefers applicants who possess the following:

 Knowledge: Experience or interest in needs assessments, food security, gardening, nutrition, wellness, hygiene, HIV/AIDS and STI prevention and education.